 This is the fourth recipe from my SPRING SOUP series.

-Apart from the green trees and flowers blooming all around at springtime, everyone in Belgium excitedly looks forward for another favorite – the white asparagus.
-It starts in April when they come out and take over market stalls, supermarket shelves, restaurant tables and kitchens.
+Apart from the green trees and flowers blooming all around in springtime, everyone in Belgium excitedly looks forward to another favorite – the white asparagus.
+It starts in April when they come out and take over market stalls, supermarket shelves, restaurant tables, and kitchens.
 While white asparagus is only available for a couple of weeks, everybody wouldn’t stop raving about it.
 You’d notice that many Belgian restaurants create special asparagus menus, all the way from appetizers to main, and even to desserts!

 The Belgians have Asperges vlaamse wijze or asperges flamande; Flemish-style asparagus that’s one of the simplest dishes, yet all Belgians adore.
 It’s cooked asparagus topped with diced hard-boiled egg, clarified butter and fresh parsley.
 I haven’t actually made one for myself yet, though I’ve enjoyed it several times over dinner with my in-laws.
 Where else is best?

 But of course, I wouldn’t skip any chance to make a soup out of asparagus.
 Topped even with poached egg, asparagus soup is amongst my top favorites.

 - 800 g asparagus, woody ends removed

 - 2 medium white onions, peeled and chopped

 - 2 sticks celery, trimmed and chopped